Elevated Work Platform (EWP)

 * Supervised practical training – logbook hours (supervision will be provided by our licensed operator)

-* Assessment (this can only be attempted if the instructor has deemed you competent, a challenge test will be conducted to determine if you are ready for assessment)
+* Theory Assessments (this can only be attempted if the instructor has deemed you competent, a challenge test will be conducted to determine if you are ready for assessment) There is a total of 3 Assessments in this program.

 Initial start-up training by NHST – 1 Day (you will then receive a log book to take back to the workplace) – Monday